Stilone/First-react-class-component/README.md

 ## How to Run the Project

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git clone https://github.com/your-username/First-react-class-component`
-2. Navigate to the project directory: `cd your-project`
+2. Navigate to the project directory: `cd First-react-class-component`
 3. Install dependencies: `npm install`
 4. Start the project: `npm start`